 As Lincoln said:

 Law #3: Profess Noble Intentions, & The Hordes of Gullibles Will Follow

 ✔ Law 3: Make your intentions sound noble, dupe yourself into believing them, then advertise your world-saving goals, and the hordes of the gullible will follow you

 Law of Power #3.
 Explained

-Concealing your intentions is first-level manipulation.
+Concealing your intentions is very basic manipulation.

 And unless you’re a great actor, people will sniff the fakeness out of you.

 The higher level of concealment is to truly mix pro-social efforts with self-interest and only promote the pro-social side.

 And the highest level, manipulation is not to conceal anything, but to really believe in your plan.